-The Group owns and operates its own fabrication plant in Huizhou, the PRC, which serves as the production base for customer-specified products and "Schüco" products used in the Group's Design, Supply and Installation Projects.
-The fabrication plant is on an industrial complex located at Huanzhen Road, Shangxia Development Zone, Shuikou, Huizhou, Guangdong Province, the PRC and has a gross floor area of approximately 8,567.1 m2, and as at the Latest Practicable Date, has approximately 150 staff.
+The Group owns and operates its own fabrication plant in Huizhou, the PRC, which serves as the production base for customer-specified products and "Schüco" products used in its Design, Supply and Installation Projects.
+The fabrication plant is on an industrial complex located in the Shangxia Development Zone, Shuikou, Huizhou, Guangdong Province, the PRC and has a gross floor area of approximately 8,567.1 m2, and as at the Latest Practicable Date, has approximately 146 staff.
 The fabrication plant is accredited with the ISO 9001 quality management system and the ISO 14001 environmental management system.
 The products fabricated at the fabrication plant include curtain walls - stick system, aluminium windows, doors, balustrades, louvres, grilles, canopies, claddings and aluminium features, and "Schüco" products such as window and door systems.
+The Group's products are tailor-made to suit the specific requirements of each Design, Supply and Installation Project.
+The design intent and specifications of the relevant project are generally set out in the tender documents, and customer-specified aspects include (but are not limited to) material requirements, size, shape, and external appearance of the final product.
 The Group generally outsources the fabrication of curtain wall - unitised system products to external suppliers as the Group's fabrication plant has insufficient space to process such products.

-The following table sets out further information of the major equipment in use and owned by the Group as at 31 March 2018.
+The following table sets out further information of the major equipment in use and owned by the Group as at 31 August 2018.
 The Group does not lease any equipment for the fabrication of its products.